Xovaryu/ClusterVisionF/README.md

 -GenerationZone.py is in disrepair for now and needs an update in the future
 -The way the console in the UI is pruned causes markup error messages and may discolor the first messages
 -Backspaces in evaluated parts of prompts do not work properly, this is an issue with Python that will be fixed in 3.12, until then a BS constant is available
--Decrisper settings aren't properly saved into .py files and aren't displayed on cluster collages yet

 ### Version 3.0.1
 #### Added Features/Changes